gre-v-el/Mandelbrot-and-Julia-sets-viewer/README.md

     |          Power          | Changes the original z<sup>2</sup>+c into z<sup>x</sup>+c (x can be fractional and negative) |

 * Pickover stalk rendering.
+* Rendering a high definition image to a file.

 ## Todo